 - The couple is in a long-term relationship

-- Same sex couples cannot ask a court to equitably divide their jointly owned property.
+- Unmarried same-sex couples cannot ask a court to equitably divide their jointly owned property.
 Instead, they may be subject to filing a "Petition to Partition" in which the court will divide the property based on each party's "contribution."
 This could mean that in a case where one partner arbitrarily wrote all of the mortgage checks from his account and the other partner arbitrarily wrote checks for other household and living expenses from his account, the court could find that the partner who happened to write the mortgage checks made 100% of the "contribution" to the property, and is therefore entitled to all of it.
 Partnership agreements can give guidance and control for how to handle jointly owned property in a fair and appropriate manner.

 Consult with an attorney at Haas & Associates, P.A. to learn more about the possible ramifications of, and options concerning, your current or anticipated same-sex marriage and/or "divorce" (separation).